bowmnath/cis-457-w22/activities/week-03-dns-smtp.md

 19. What is the advantage to using a dedicated mail server rather than sending email directly from a user agent?

+20. What is the difference between an SMTP handshake and a TCP handshake?
+(We have not learned the details of a TCP handshake yet;
+I'm looking for a fairly general answer here.)

-20. Can you think of any reason an SMTP handshake is helpful?
+21. Can you think of any reason an SMTP handshake is helpful?
 Once the TCP connection is established, why not just send the first email?

-21. Based on what you saw in lecture, how does SMTP prevent email spoofing
+22. Based on what you saw in lecture, how does SMTP prevent email spoofing
 (sending email from someone else's address)?

+23. SMTP connections are persistent.
+What are possible benefits or drawbacks to this?

-22. Describe what it means that SMTP is a push protocol whereas HTTP is a pull protocol.
+23. Describe what it means that SMTP is a push protocol whereas HTTP is a pull protocol.

+24. If you were to download a web page with some text and three images, how many `HTTP GET` requests would you need?
+How many application-layer messages are required to send an email with some text and three images?

+25. Is an access protocol,
+such as POP3, IMAP, or HTTP,
+necessary for reading email stored on a mail server?
+If so, why?
+If not, why not?